 Beamtime allocation

-- The Final Declaration is a document sent to the main proposer as an attachment to the e-mail that informs about acceptance of the proposal.
+• The Final Member Declaration form is a document sent to the main proposer as an attachment to the e-mail that informs about upcoming experiment date.

-- a detailed description of all additional samples, except these already described in the proposal;
+• The document includes a detailed description of all additional samples, except these already described in the proposal.

 Safety Training